pfva/fleet-overview/README.md

 You can use different vehicle data if you have the need for it.
 Simply replace the JSON file `/src/data/vehicles.json` with a file of your own (make sure the JSON data has a similar structure as the current one).

 If you want to change the list of different available equipments, that is possible too.
 Simply follow the same process as above, but for `/src/data/equipments.json`.

+---

+### Testing

+There are two available test suites to be run.

+Firstly, there is a set of unit and snapshot tests written in Jest and react-testing-library.
+Run these with `npm test``

+Secondly, there are a couple of Cypress tests which cover more of the interactivity on the page.
+These can be run with `npm run test:cypress`